Shipr-Hub/Shipr-Community-Android/README.md

 # Maker-ToolBox-Android
-Dev Props is a Go-To Application for developers to enable them to develop their projects from their smartphones.
+Maker ToolBox is a Go-To Application for developers to enable them to develop their projects from their smartphones.

 Basic features:
 1) Chat